vipulnaik/working-drafts/lesswrong/entitlement-as-a-major-amplifier-of-unhappiness.md

 what's going on here.
 Namely, as our well-being changes, we construct stories that justify and reinforce why we deserve and are entitled to our current level of well-being.
-This process of constructing stories takes timem, so initially, when there's a major change to our financial or health status, we respond based on what we previously felt entitled to.
+This process of constructing stories takes time, so initially, when there's a major change to our financial or health status, we respond based on what we previously felt entitled to.
 That's why the hedonic treadmill takes some time.
 (Also in general adjusting upward is easier than adjusting